huynguy-db/arcion-docs/content/docs/targets/target-setup/azure-event-hubs.md

   txn-size-rows: 10000
   before-image-format: ALL  # Allowed values : KEY, ALL
   after-image-format: ALL   # Allowed values : UPDATED, ALL
-  replay-consistency: GLOBAL # Enable this Config for Single Topic Kafka
+  replay-consistency: EVENTUAL # Enable this Config for Single Topic Kafka
   shard-key: id
   num-shards: 1
   shard-function: MOD